-- Sam can work with Carl just as he would any other student who is struggling or difficult, without regard to his disability or perceived disability. - Sam can encourage his department to undertake supportive engagement with students more generally or seek other ways to make himself available to support students who are having a tough time. - If a student does disclose a disability, Sam can work with SAS to help accommodate the student.
+- Sam can work with Carl just as he would any other student who is struggling or difficult, without regard to his disability or perceived disability. - Sam can encourage his department to undertake supportive engagement with students more generally or seek other ways to make himself available to support students who are having a tough time. - Sam can direct to Carl and other students to University support services, such SAS, the Health Center or the University Counseling Center.